IBM/trusted-service-identity/docs/spire-security.md

 ## Disable HTTP access
-Once TLS/mTLS access points are validated, in production we should disable the HTTP service and HTTP Ingress for Tornjak.
+Once TLS/mTLS access points are validated, we should disable the HTTP service and HTTP Ingress for Tornjak, especially in production deployment.

 For non-minikube environments remove *tornjak-http* service and Ingress for `tornjak-http` service.